 - Oval frame: Class Cutups frame

-- BFF and #1 notes: Up Notes overlays
+- BFF and #1 notes: Up Notes graphics

-- Graph paper and crinkled paper: Paper overlays
+- Graph paper and crinkled paper: Paper graphics

 - Pencil Pete font